surajsk2003/LLMystery-AI-Driven-Detective-Game/README.md

 - **Character Interactions**: Question suspects with AI-generated responses based on character personalities
 - **Evidence Collection**: Gather clues and evidence throughout your investigation
 - **Mini Puzzles**: Solve puzzles to unlock new areas and discover hidden clues
+- **Mobile Responsive**: Fully playable on smartphones and tablets

 ## Setup

 1. Clone this repository
-2. Add your Hugging Face API key in `js/ai.js` (optional - game works with fallback responses if no API key is provided)
+2. Copy `config.example.js` to `config.js` and add your Hugging Face API key
 3. Open `index.html` in your browser or deploy to GitHub Pages

 ## AI Integration

-The game uses the Hugging Face Inference API with the Mistral-7B-Instruct model for:
+The game uses the Hugging Face Inference API with the Google Flan-T5 model for:
 - Generating detective hints based on collected evidence and clues
 - Creating dynamic character responses during interrogations

 To use your own API key:
 1. Create an account on [Hugging Face](https://huggingface.co/)
 2. Get your API key from your profile settings
-3. Add it to the `HF_API_KEY` variable in `js/ai.js`
+3. Add it to the `config.js` file (this file is gitignored for security)
+4. For deployment, set up your API key as an environment variable or using your hosting provider's secrets management

 ## Game Structure